By Tish Harrison Warren | Amazon.com | 184 pages

 “God is forming us into new people.
 And the place of that formation is in the small moments of today,” Harrison Warren writes.

-These “small moments,” the routines and practices that make up our daily liturgy reveals what we are being shaped by.
+These “small moments,” the routines and practices that make up our daily liturgy reveal what we are being shaped by.
 Whether we choose to grab our smartphone and scroll through Twitter or choose to make the bed in the morning says, “something that both reveal(s) and shape(s) what (we) love and worship.”

 I know the smartphone gets picked on a lot, but Harrison Warren’s reasoning for starting the day by making the bed instead of on the smartphone is compelling, “Starting the day by making the bed in silence instead of on a smartphone starts the day as a co-laborer with God instead of a consumer.”